 • food thermometer

 • plastic wrap

 1) Melt 5 oz of clear soap in 2 cup microwave safe measuring cup – about 1 minute.
-Add about ¼ teaspoon of shredded glitter and set aside.
+Add about ¼ teaspoon of glitter and set aside.

 2) Melt 1.5 oz of clear soap in 1 cup microwave safe measuring cup – 20-30 seconds.
 TIP: add a little white soap or more mica to make it more opaque!
 Add ¼ teaspoon of Super Pearly white Mica.